-How WebRTC enables sub-500ms video surveillance streaming, why it outperforms HLS and RTMP for real-time monitoring, and how Visylix implements WebRTC at scale for enterprise camera networks.
+How WebRTC enables sub-500ms video surveillance streaming, why it outperforms HLS and RTMP, and how Visylix implements it at scale.

 In security operations, the difference between a 5-second delay and a 500-millisecond delay can determine whether an operator can coordinate a real-time response to an active threat.
 Traditional surveillance streaming using HLS introduces 6-30 seconds of latency, turning live monitoring into delayed playback.